renderbus/docs_sdk_en/render/first_look.rst

 ------------

    We provide a simple Python rendering SDK to make use of our cloud rendering service easily;
-   This official rendering SDK is developed and maintained by RD and TD groups of Foxrenderfarm;
+   This official rendering SDK is developed and maintained by RD and TD groups of RenderBus;
    This rendering SDK has been tested on python2.7 and python3.6;

 .. _header-n5: